yash-sharma1/docs-site/docs/smart-chain/guides/concepts/genesis.md

 The state defined in the genesis file contains all the necessary information, like initial token allocation, genesis time, default parameters, and more.
 Let us break down these information.

-Genesis Link fot Rialto Testnet: <https://github.com/binance-chain/smart-chain-binary/blob/pre-release/bsc/fullnode/config/genesis.json>
+Genesis Link fot Chapel Testnet: <https://github.com/binance-chain/bsc/releases/download/v1.0.0-beta.0/genesis.json>

 ## Explaination